 The most insidious type of attack is when a scammer creates a fake copy of an institution’s website, however brand impersonation can also involve any unauthorized use of an institution’s brand name, logo or brand messaging anywhere on the internet.
 Whatever the form, the intent is the same: to trick unwary employees and customers into sharing confidential information that can lead to data breaches, account takeover, identity fraud and stolen bank funds.

 Until recently, most brand impersonation scams targeted large national banks and their customers.
 But as the sophistication of these scam methods has grown, so has the number of organizations that they target.
-Small regional banks and credit unions are now increasingly coming under attack, as borne out by an announcement this year from the National Credit Union Association on the growing severity of brand impersonation attacks against federally insured credit unions.
+Small regional banks and credit unions are now increasingly coming under attack, as borne out by an announcement from the National Credit Union Association on the growing severity of brand impersonation attacks against federally insured credit unions.
 Many of these smaller financial institutions and their customers are unprepared for either the severity or sophistication of these attacks, which can have a high success rate when the target is unaware of the danger.

 Biggest Loss Isn't Money: